 If you aren't using SSPR and aren't yet using the Authentication methods policy, you only need to get settings from the MFA policy.

 Start by documenting which methods are available in the legacy MFA policy.
-Sign in as a Global Administrator, and click Security > Multifactor Authentication > Additional cloud-based multifactor authentication settings to view the settings.
+Sign in to the Azure portal as a Global Administrator.
+Go to Microsoft Entra ID > Users > All users > Per-user MFA > service settings to view the settings.
 These settings are tenant-wide, so there's no need for user or group information.

 For each method, note whether or not it's enabled for the tenant.
 The following table lists methods available in the legacy MFA policy and corresponding methods in the Authentication method policy.

 |Call to phone||Voice calls|

 |Text message to phone||SMS|

 |Notification through mobile app||Microsoft Authenticator|